whoisaditya/golang-task/README.md

 - The API uses JWT for authentication, ensuring that only authenticated users can access the `/addDetails` route.
 - Passwords are securely hashed before storing them in the database to protect user information.

-## Contributing

-If you would like to contribute to this project, you can follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them with clear commit messages.
-4. Push your changes to your forked repository.
-5. Submit a pull request to the `main` branch of this repository.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Documentation
 Refer to the [postman documentation](https://documenter.getpostman.com/view/16151723/2s93m7V1VV)